A long, long time ago, I thought I was invincible. A typical teenager! Do you know someone like this?

 Exam week was coming but I had enough of studying.
 So when my friends came along and told me they were going to a far-flung location to do ‘mission’ work, I was intrigued.
 It sounded like an adventure.
 And I related to the ‘mission’ part, helping local residents improve their community.
 Why not?
 So off I went that weekend to join them.

 We came back on Sunday afternoon.
 I was bone-tired.

 You can predict what happened.
 Even on my best subjects, my grades dipped.
 And disaster struck.
 I failed one of them!

 Failure.
 The unthinkable happened.
 Embarrassed, to say the least.
 Deflated that I let others down.
 Angry that I let it happen.
 That was enough to wake me up from my complacency.
 From then, I developed an intense dislike for missing my own goals.

 That early brush with failure transformed my attitude.
 I set my goals higher.
 I developed laser-like focus during the last years in university.
 I changed from a ‘good enough’ student to an exemplary one and the results came with it.
 I graduated with honours and went on to be among the best in the year’s chemical engineering licensing exams.

-That early failure was nothing compared to later disappointments in life and at work, but recovering fast, adapting, and adopting new ideas and approaches have become second nature to me.
+That early failure was nothing compared to later disappointments in life and at work.
+Recovering fast, adapting, and adopting new ideas and approaches soon became second nature to me.